What was 1914 like?

 Behind the Lines — published in 2014 — The book focuses on the first five critical months, August to December 1914.
 I’m proud to report that Behind the Lines has received national recognitions and reviews, most notably a Kirkus Starred Review (only about 760 out of 10,000 books annually reviewed by Kirkus are given a Starred Review), and inclusion in Kirkus Reviews’ Best Books of 2014.
 The Kirkus Starred Review ended by stating: “An excellent history that should catapult Miller to the top tier of popular historians.”
 (I’m still waiting for the catapult!)
 To see all the reviews and recognitions, click here.

-WWI Crusaders — available in August 2018 — The book covers August 1914, when the war began, to May 1917, when the last U.S. delegates left Belgium because of America’s April entry into the war.
+WWI Crusaders — The official publication date is November 11, 2018 to honor the 100th anniversary of the end of WWI (pre-orders available in September).
+The book covers August 1914, when the war began, to May 1917, when the last U.S. delegates left Belgium because of America’s April entry into the war.
 The events of a century past come alive in real time as WWI Crusaders follows the lives of a handful of young CRB delegates, two U.S. diplomats, a 22-year-old Belgian woman, and those responsible for producing an underground newspaper.
 A substantial epilogue wraps up all major stories and people through the end of the war and beyond.